onflow/fcl-dev-wallet/docs/overview.md

 ## Startup options

 The following startup options can be configured (defaults shown).
-If you're using Docker Compose, these configuration values are defined in [`docker-compose.yml`](docker-compose.yml).

 ```sh
 docker run -it \